Qinwang1993/CMPE-283/Assignment_3/README.md

 For leaf nodes 0x4FFFFFFE, if %ecx (on input) contains a value not defined by the SDM, return 0 in all %eax, %ebx, %ecx registers and return 0xFFFFFFFF in %edx.
 For exit types not enabled in KVM, return 0s in all four registers.
 At a high level, we will need to perform the following:

 • Start with our assignment 2 environment

-• Modify the kernel code with the assignment functionality: Determine where to place the measurement code (for exit counts); Create new CPUID leaf 0x4FFFFFFE; Report back information as described above
+• Modify the kernel code with the assignment functionality:

 • Create a user-mode program that performs various CPUID instructions required to test your assignment
-  - Pro tip: This can be achieved on ubuntu by installing the ‘cpuid’ package
-  - Run this user mode program in the inner VM
-  - There is no need to insmod anything like assignment 1 did

 • Verify proper output

 ## Question: